MapSurferNET/MapSurfer.NET-Docs/usermanual/expressions/geometrytransformations.md

 ```

 Once you have an assembly containing custom geometry functions, you need to copy it to the folder
 **..\Core\Plugins\Algorithms\GeometryTransformations**.
 Next, you need to clear the cache of assemblies used by MapSurfer.NET to speed up loading.
-This cache is normally located in C:\Users\YOURUSER\AppData\Local\MapSurfer.NET\VERSION\Core\UserCache, where YOURUSER is the user name for which the framework with the version VERSION was installed.
+This cache is normally located in C:\Users\YOURUSER\AppData\Local\MapSurfer.NET\YOURVERSION\Core\UserCache, where YOURUSER is the user name for which the framework with the version YOURVERSION was installed.